 Laminate floors, on the other hand, are comparatively easy to install.
 Almost all laminate products come as click-together flooring, meaning they snap together using interlocking grooves.
 This makes laminate something called a “floating floor”—one that’s not nailed or glued down to a subfloor.

 Laminate is easier to install, but it necessitates an underlayment (whereas tile doesn’t).
-Additionally, you need to make sure you’re using the correct underlayment for whichever laminate product you choose, or you’re not going to get the results you want.
+That said, regardless of where you land on the tile vs. laminate question, you need to make sure you’re using a correct underlayment or subfloor.
+Otherwise, you’re not going to get the results you want.

 Durability of Tile vs. Durability of Laminate